-Basically my family didn’t have copies or other pictures from really any period in our lives.
+Basically, my family didn’t have copies or other pictures from really any period in our lives.
 I kept whatever few I could find from certain friends and family members I kept very dear to my heart from that point on.
 It’s been a long time since that happened with the pictures but I try to keep track of the memories we create now.
 I have a few albums of my family photos I have gathered and when my father and grandpa both passed- I was able to get my hands on more mementos and photo frames.
 Part two of this story is that when I moved out of my house when my dad died- I surprisingly found many, many undeveloped rolls of film and packets of pictures that I had even forgotten about.
-Mostly from camp, the summer previously and a few vacations with my dad and other family get together.
+Mostly from camp, the summer previously, and a few vacations with my dad and other family get-togethers.
 I carried these with me wherever I moved and boy, I moved a lot.
 Like not a normal amount.
-Beyond a normal amount, I moved every year for several years, moved in with my sister, moved in with a friend and lived in 5 dorms in 3 years.
-So I really treasured these pictures in my memory box where I kept all my memories and childhood things, then that housed my photo album collections, funeral cards and wedding cards.
+Beyond a normal amount, I moved every year for several years, moved in with my sister, moved in with a friend, and lived in 5 dorms for 3 years.
+So I really treasured these pictures in my memory box where I kept all my memories and childhood things, then that housed my photo album collections, funeral cards, and wedding cards.
 It was a big deal to me and it should be a good thing for everyone to do.
 Always back up your online presence, not just a blog but multiple copies of pictures and things.
-Becuase even if Facebook and Instagram disappear tomorrow you’ll want to be able to access them somewhere and have multiple hard copies.
+Because even if Facebook and Instagram disappear tomorrow you’ll want to be able to access them somewhere and have multiple hard copies.

-What can you do to not let his happen to you?
+What can you do to not let this happen to you?
 Well for one, digital is the way to go because you won’t be suddenly missing them.
-And make sure that you put them in various places like Photobucket, iCloud or OneDrive.
-Being on social media is always being criticized for being I would suggest having family photos of holidays and birthday perhaps in photo books created with any of the reputable places for low cost.
+And make sure that you put them in various places like Photobucket, iCloud, or OneDrive.
+Being on social media is always being criticized for being I would suggest having family photos of holidays and birthdays perhaps in photo books created with any of the reputable places for a low cost.
 This is a great way to keep the memories and have them all bound together in one spot and not just loose.
-Also when moving, I would suggest taking the irreplaceable items with you personally in the car or moving them separately and getting movers insurance with companies can be a good thing.
+Also when moving, I would suggest taking the irreplaceable items with you personally in the car or moving them separately, and getting movers insurance with companies can be a good thing.
 It may seem like a stretch but if you have any vintage photographs that are irreplaceable I would suggest a safety deposit box.
 Either one at the bank or an indestructible one in your home to guard against any natural disaster.
 It’s a serious thing especially when you live in a state where those things can happen at the drop of a hat.
 I hope this helped some of you be more protective of your things and not forget about those memories most precious to you.